 |Big Bluet (Enallagma

 Very similar to two bluets above, especially female which can only be told in hand.
-In males (upper left) note that all the blue color areas on abdomen are elongated and pointed to front unlike Familiar and Atlantic.
+In males (upper left) note that all the black color areas on abdomen are elongated and pointed to front unlike Familiar and Atlantic.
 Only one record in Baker Co, but should be more especially in southeast.
 11 Jun- 25 Sep

 |Sandhill Bluet (Enallagma